Fukrey: Plot

-The next morning, all the five land up at Bholi's place.
+The next morning, all five of them land up at Bholi's place.
 She gives them 24 hours to pay all the money due; otherwise, she would take the money by selling Lali's shop.
-The four are fighting at Zafar's place where Choocha tells them the truth about not seeing the dream.
+The four are fighting at Zafar's place, where Choocha tells them the truth about not seeing the dream.
 However, he says to them that he slept last night, and he saw a dream.
-Zafar is not interested while Lali, Hunny and Neetu are.
+Zafar is not interested, while Lali, Hunny, and Neetu are.
 Hunny interprets the dream, but they are short of cash even after Neetu is ready to give her savings.
-However, next morning Lali is able to borrow some money from a homeless man who used to remove parts from Lali's motorbike.
+However, next morning Lali is able to borrow some money from a homeless man who used to remove parts from Lali's motorcycle.
 They invest and win a huge amount.
 They go to Bholi's house and give her the money.
-Then Hunny tells Bholi that he wants to sell those drug pills again and gives her an advance.
-Impressed Bholi goes inside and returns with the pills only to be caught red-handed by the police and Narcotics who have raided her home.
-In a flashback, it is shown that while Hunny, Choocha, Lali and Neetu were investing the money, Zafar met the Narcotics division and made a plan to catch Bholi and also calls Neetu, Lali, Choocha and Hunny where they confess to the police.
+Hunny tells Bholi that he wants to sell the drug pills again and gives her an advance.
+Impressed, Bholi goes inside and returns with the pills, only to be caught red-handed by the police and Narcotics Division, who have raided her home.
+While Hunny, Choocha, Lali, and Neetu were investing the money, Zafar met the Narcotics Division and made a plan to catch Bholi and also called Neetu, Lali, Choocha, and Hunny, where they confessed to the police.
 Now with Bholi behind bars, the police pardon the four, and they are free.

-Three months later, it is shown that Hunny and Choocha have become rich and are entering the same college on horses as they had planned at the beginning of the film while Pandit is shocked to see them also Lali making new girlfriends and Jealous Shalu.
-Priya reunites with Honey, and Neetu gets engaged to Zafar.
-Lali, Zafar, Neetu and Priya are having a good laugh.
+Three months later, it is shown that Hunny and Choocha have become rich and are entering the same college on horses as they had planned at the beginning of the film, while Pandit is shocked to see them.
+Lali is making new girlfriends.
+Priya reunites with Hunny, and Neetu gets engaged to Zafar.
+Lali, Zafar, Neetu, and Priya are having a good laugh.